landing-ai/landingai-python/docs/index.md

 ### Running inferences
-Nice.
 Now, if you already have a LandingLens account and a trained model, you can start detecting things in your images.

 Let's use the images from our webcam and our coffee mug detector model, already deployed in LandingLens: